 First, you have the old and reliable CBD.
 If you want to regulate your THC intake, buying CBD products with minimal to no traces of Delta 9 is one of the best ways to find relaxation and pain relief without a high.
 In addition, research shows that popping some ibuprofen can de-intensify a cannabis high, making it possible for you to reduce the psychoactive effects of THC and helping your body better control its reaction to it.

-However, if you are looking for one of the best tolerance break supplements, Better High is your best bet.
-This supplement aims to rebalance your ECS so that you can take advantage of a lower THC tolerance without having to stick to a lengthy t-break.
-This special blend contains Matcha green tea, ginger root, flaxseed, clove, and other herbs and spices that bring your body balance along with a regulated THC consumption.
+However, if you are looking for one of the best T-break supplements, Better High is your best bet.
+This supplement aims to rebalance your ECS so that you can take advantage of a lower THC tolerance without having to stick to a lengthy T-break.
+This special blend contains Matcha green tea, ginger root, flaxseed, clove, and other herbs and spices that bring your body balance along with regulated THC consumption.
 Learn more about it on their website.

 Weed Tolerance Break Chart

 If you still need help regarding the length of your t-break, this weed tolerance break chart will guide you through it, depending on how much you consume on a daily basis.
 Remember to be honest with yourself to achieve the best results.